Buick Verano Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Buick Verano are $1,138 a year for full coverage insurance.
-Comprehensive insurance costs on average $206, collision insurance costs $310, and liability costs $464.
-A policy with just liability insurance costs as little as $514 a year, and coverage for high-risk drivers costs $2,456 or more.
-16-year-old drivers pay the highest rates at up to $4,464 a year.
+Estimated insurance rates for a Buick Verano are $1,138 a year including full coverage.
+Comprehensive insurance costs on average $206, collision insurance costs $310, and liability insurance costs $464.
+A liability-only policy costs as little as $514 a year, and high-risk insurance costs $2,456 or more.
+Teenage drivers pay the most at up to $4,464 a year.

 Average premium for full coverage: $1,138

-Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all 50 states and for all Verano models.
+Prices are based on $500 physical damage insurance deductibles, liability limits of 30/60, and includes both medical and uninsured motorist insurance.
+Rates include averaging for all 50 U.S. states and for all Verano models.

-For a 40-year-old driver, Buick Verano insurance prices range from the low end price of $514 for just liability insurance to the much higher price of $2,456 for a high-risk insurance policy.
+Using a middle-aged driver as an example, insurance rates for a Buick Verano range from as low as $514 for minimum levels of liability insurance to the much higher price of $2,456 for a driver that may need high-risk insurance.

-Your location can make a big difference on insurance rates.
-Rural areas have lower incidents of physical damage claims than congested cities.
-The example below illustrates how your location can change car insurance rates.
+Your location has a significant impact on car insurance rates.
+Rural areas are statistically proven to have a lower frequency of comprehensive and collision claims than densely populated cities.
+The example below illustrates how where you live affects car insurance rates.

 Use the form below to get customized rates for your location.